dragontheory/THOR/README.md

 * https://dragontheory.com/holygrail10

 ### GUI : :
-Per JAMstack configuration rules, the GUI scaffolding (HTML) and functionality (pure CSS) is rendered up front.
-This ensures super fast content throughout the application.
+Per JAMstack configuration, the GUI scaffolding (HTML) and functionality (pure CSS) is rendered up front.
+This ensures super fast content and functionality throughout the application.

 THOR is controlled by adding/removing classes in the <body> tag.